 It’s early November.
 It’s cold.
 It’s snowy.
 And polar bears are waiting for the sea ice to form.
 It’s Polar Bear Week!

-Every year, Polar Bear Week takes place during the fall polar bear migration to Churchill, Manitoba, as the bears wait for freeze-up on Hudson Bay so they can return to hunting seals.
+Polar Bear Week provides polar bear enthusiasts with seven full days of celebrating their favorite arctic animal.
+The event coincides with the fall polar bear migration to Churchill, Manitoba, where polar bears gather to wait for freeze-up on Hudson Bay so they can return to hunting seals.
 During Polar Bear Week, we focus on how longer ice-free seasons are straining the limits of the bears’ fat reserves, threatening their survival.

 - Switch at least one light bulb to an Energy Star certified bulb

 - Adjust your thermostat up or down by two or more degrees, depending on the season, to save energy